-Ellipsis dots indicate omitted words within the sentence and at the end of the sentence.

-To combat loneliness and monotony, says Hedges, many women bought canaries and hung the cages outside their sod huts.
+Ellipsis dots indicate omitted words within the sentence and at the end of the sentence. woman . . . or to spend one and a half years after arriving before being able to take a trip to town. . . .
+(54) To combat loneliness and monotony, says Hedges, many women bought canaries and hung the cages outside their sod huts.
 The canaries provided music and color, a "spot of beauty" that "might spell the difference between sanity and madness" (60).

 Mrs. Peters and Mrs. Hale understand-and Glaspell's readers in 1917 would have understood-what the killing of the bird means to Minnie.
 For Mrs. Peters, in fact, the act has a special significance.
-When she was a child, a boy axed her kitten to death and, as she says, "If they hadn't held me back I would have . . . hurt him" (198).
+When she was a child, a boy axed her kitten to death and, as she says, "If they hadn't held me back I would have . . . hurt him" (256).
 She has little difficulty comprehending Minnie's murderous rage, for she has felt it herself.

 Although Mrs. Peters's growing empathy for Minnie stems largely from her observations, it is also prompted by her negative reaction to the patronizing comments of the male investigators.
 At several points in the story, her body language reveals her feelings.
 For example, when Mr. Hale remarks that "women are used to worrying over trifles," both women move closer together and remain silent.
-When the county attorney asks, "for all their worries, what would we do without the ladies?" the women do not speak, nor do they "unbend" (190).
+When the county attorney asks, "for all their worries, what would we do without the ladies?" the women do not speak, nor do they "unbend" (248).
 The fact that the women respond in exactly the same way reveals the extent to which they are bonding.

 Both women are annoyed at the way in which the men criticize and trivialize the world of women.
 The men question the difficulty of women's work.
-For example, when the county attorney

-Transition serves as a bridge from one section of the paper to the next. points to the dirty towel on the rack as evidence that Minnie wasn't much of a housekeeper, Mrs. Hale replies, "There's a great deal of work to be done on a farm" (190).
+For example, when the county attorney points to the dirty towel on the rack as evidence that Minnie wasn't much of a housekeeper, Mrs. Hale replies, "There's a great deal of work to be done on a farm" (248).
 Even the importance of women's work is questioned.
 The men kid the women for trying to decide if Minnie was going to quilt or knot patches together for a quilt and laugh about such trivial concerns.
 Those very quilts, of course, kept the men warm at night and cost them nothing beyond the price of thread.